Graphics Processing Units (GPU)

 In custom configurations, 1 to 8 GPU × 40 GB are available, with 2 to 32 vCPUs and 512 MB to 256 GB of RAM.

-You can combine two NVIDIA® A100 40Gb GPUs using NVLink technology.
+For NVIDIA® A100 40Gb GPUs connected using NVLink technology.

-NVLink accelerates data transfer when GPUs are connected compared to the PCIe interface.
-GPUs connected via NVLink allow for more memory usage and increase server performance for complex calculations, such as training large language ML models.
+NVLink increases data transfer speeds when connecting GPUs compared to the PCIe interface.
+Multiple GPUs connected via NVLink allow for more memory usage and improve server performance for complex computing tasks, such as training large language ML models.

-NVLink works with NVIDIA® A100 40Gb — GPUs based on the Ampere® architecture, with 40 GB of HBM2 memory and bandwidth up to 1.5 GB/s.
-See the detailed specifications of NVIDIA® A100 40Gb and the description of NVLink technology in the NVIDIA® documentation.
+NVLink works with the NVIDIA® A100 40Gb — GPUs based on the Ampere® architecture, with 40 GB of HBM2 memory and a bandwidth of up to 1.5 GB/s.
+See detailed specifications for the NVIDIA® A100 40Gb and a description of NVLink technology in the NVIDIA® documentation.

-NVIDIA® A100 40Gb NVLink is available upon request — create a ticket.
+NVIDIA® A100 40Gb NVLink are available upon request — create a ticket.

 NVIDIA® A100 80 GB